 After a few assemblies and teardowns, a few of the grommets had either fallen out or were damaged enough that they may fall out.
 After more than 30 go-rounds with the table, we saw no visible damage to the bungee system.
 That said, this system will likely pose some long-term durability issues after movement, weathering, and sun rot take their toll on the table.

 Ease of Setup

 In the end, this table has a relatively intuitive assembly process.
-It goes together easily but takes longer than average time to complete.
+It goes together easily but takes longer than the average time to complete.
 One reason for its slow assembly is the reinforcement brackets.
-The brackets crisscross and the attach to each of the four legs.
-The attachment section is very tight around the legs, which is good for support but bad for set up.
+The brackets crisscross and attach to each of the four legs.
+The attachment section is very tight around the legs, which is good for support but bad for setup.
 When expanding the base and legs, the attachment pieces don't slide very well, making it a small challenge to open the base.
 Every time we set up the table, we had to force the brackets up the table legs with our thumbs.
+It's not a fluid movement.
 This could be a problem for younger people or users who have less dexterity or strength in their hands.
 A child might not be able to handle this table alone.